wfscheper/stentor/README.md

 This example assumes that there is already a v0.1.0 tag.

-1. Create a `.stentor.d` directory in your git repositry.
+1. Create a `.stentor.d` directory in your git repository.

    ```bash
    mkdir .stentor.d